 Domestic demand for potatoes is growing.
-The potato is America's favorite vegetable; it is the number one vegetable sold in retail and the number one side dish in foodservice.
+The potato is America's favorite vegetable, the number one vegetable sold in retail, and the favorite side dish in foodservice.
 The potato's domestic market strengths include affordability, consumer affinity, versatility, widespread consumption, positive nutrition factors, consistent supply, sustainability, and a strong farming story.

 Potatoes continue to be challenged by negative health perceptions, especially given that two of the most popular forms are fried, and many preparations include ingredients high in calories.
 The misunderstood use of the glycemic index and glycemic load for evaluating carbohydrates negatively impacts potatoes and is a growing concern.
+In addition, the glycemic index has been criticized for its variability based on many factors, including meal timing, health status, and genetics.
+A nutrient-based carbohydrate scoring system used in place of the glycemic index would improve the health perceptions of potatoes and clarify the place of potatoes as a vegetable in healthy eating patterns.

 The pandemic profoundly impacted what, where, and how food was consumed, but those impacts have subsided as the market moves back toward pre-pandemic buying behaviors.
-Consumer food spending is currently even between retail and foodservice.
+This includes consumer food spending; more is spent on food away from home.

-Potatoes USA programs must continue to assist consumers on proper ways to store and prepare potatoes, inspire different ways to make them, and show how they can be enjoyed throughout the day.
-Retailers must also understand how potato merchandising and promotions can enhance the category's performance when implementing best practices.
-We must also assist retailers on how to lock in these increased purchases through better merchandising and promotion of potatoes, both fresh and center of the store products.
-Conversely, the foodservice industry needs to know that potatoes are highly sought after by their patrons, cost-effective, and versatile.
+Potatoes USA programs must continue strengthening consumer affinity for potatoes by ensuring they understand the product's nutritional benefits and the many ways to enjoy consuming them throughout the day.
+Retailers must also understand how consumers decide to buy the potatoes and how to enhance the category's performance by implementing merchandising best practices across the store.
+Equally, the foodservice industry needs to know that potatoes are highly sought after by their patrons, cost-effective, and versatile.

-Positioning potatoes as a performance vegetable takes advantage of many trends, including functional foods, plant-forward dishes, whole, and natural foods, and a desire by all to perform at their best.
+Positioning potatoes as a performance vegetable takes advantage of many trends, including functional foods, plant-forward dishes, whole and natural foods, and the consumer's desire to perform at their best throughout the day.
 The biggest obstacle is that most consumers do not consider potatoes as fuel for performance.
 By creating a moment of re-evaluation and fostering an understanding of the benefits of potatoes, the potato industry can establish a new paradigm about potatoes in consumers' minds.
-Other foods, such as chocolate milk, avocados, eggs, and tree nuts, have reinvented themselves as superfoods.
+Other foods like chocolate milk, avocados, eggs, and tree nuts have reinvented themselves as superfoods.
 Potatoes should be able to do the same thing.

 The movement toward plant-based diets and sustainable food sources provides endless opportunities for potatoes-and creates challenges.
 Potatoes have long been considered a side dish.

-Potatoes often get categorized as a starch-not a vegetable.
+Potatoes often get categorized as starch-not a vegetable.
 Therefore, they are not promoted as part of plant-based diets.
 This creates exceptional opportunities to position the potato as the perfect fit for plant-forward diets that provides nutritional value, versatility, and consumer acceptance.

 To strengthen demand for potatoes, Potatoes USA's programs must focus on the opportunities for all products, in all sectors, through bold and inspiring initiatives.
 To motivate "more people to eat more potatoes in more ways," the marketing programs must be focused and consistent.
-True success, though, will only come when the entire potato industry recognizes these trends and market conditions and embraces the performance messaging and other innovative approaches to keep potatoes as America's favorite vegetable and its favorite fuel.